Google Search Console: Beginner’s Guide With Steps & Tips

 gsc queries

-Then you’ll get a brief report on whether or not the URL appears on Google if it’s been crawled, and if it’s mobile-friendly:
+Then you’ll get a brief report on whether or not that specific URL appears on Google, whether it’s been indexed, and other important information.

-You’ll likely use this feature less often than Overview and Performance, but it’s perfect for looking at webpages you suspect are harming your SEO efforts.
+You’ll likely use this feature less often than Overview and Performance, but it’s perfect for looking at webpages you suspect are underperforming or harming your SEO efforts.

 If you aren’t sure what Sitemap is or how to create one, check out WPBeginner’s comprehensive guide on sitemaps.